Personages of Fame & Infamy

 Chaotic-Evil Human Thief

-Mala is an artifact hunter whose renown as a collector of rare items is founded on her ruthless desire for status and recognition.
+Mala is a collector of rare items whose renown is founded on her ruthless desire for status and recognition.
 She seeks items of power as well as riches in the hope of securing more respect for herself from those more important than her.
-Mala claims to be the child of the Emperor of Nerina and a Sinti concubine.
+Mala claims to be the child of Omero, the last Emperor of Nerina, and a Zinda courtesan.
 It may be this background that gives her a desire for a life greater than her own.
-She has recently returned from an expedition to the Lost Hills with richecs sufficient to rent a small villa and hire servants.
-Rumour has it that Mala has recently conducted a tempestuous affair with Damita the Swift.
+Treasure hunting is her passion but she also enjoys wowing a crowd with acrobatic busking.
+Mala has recently returned from an expedition to the Lost Hills with riches sufficient to rent a small villa and hire servants.
+Rumour has it that Mala is in a tempestuous affair with Damita the Swift.

 Bevan the Nightrat?